-A Kimono is a traditional, colourful Japanese garment that can be translated as ‘something to wear’.
-The unique, iconic fashion piece is the national dress of Japan and has fascinated people for centuries.
-The Kimono reminds us of the importance of carrying on the tradition even after the lifestyle has changed drastically.
-These days, however, not many people wear a Kimono in their daily life.
-Mainly only on special occasions such as New Year’s Day or the coming-of-age ceremony, Japanese people will wear a Kimono.
-Also in summertime, when visiting a festival (matsuri) you can spot people wearing the summer kimono called yukata.
+A kimono is a traditional, colorful Japanese garment that directly translates to ‘something to wear’ in Japanese.
+The unique, iconic fashion piece is known as the national dress of Japan and has been a part of Japanese culture for centuries.
+The kimono reminds us of the importance of carrying on traditions even after the Japanese lifestyle and clothing has changed drastically.
+In contemporary society, not many people wear a kimono in their daily life.
+Kimono are mainly only worn on special occasions such as New Year’s Day or the coming-of-age ceremony.
+Also in the summertime, when visiting a festival (matsuri) you can spot people wearing the summer style of kimono that is much cooler called yukata.

-Up until the 19th century, most Japanese people would wear a Kimono on a daily basis, before changing to Western style clothing like suits and dresses.
-The dresses come in beautiful, colourful designs that are depending on the occasion and the person’s age and marital status.
-Recently, renting a Kimono has become popular among tourists.
-At some tourist areas, rental kimono shops have opened up, offering a memorable experience for tourists in an attempt to spread the charms of Kimono around the world!
-In this article, we will introduce rental Kimono experiences in four traditional areas in Japan!
+Up until the 19th century, most Japanese people would wear a kimono on a daily basis, before transitioning to Western-style clothing such as suits and dresses.
+The dresses come in beautiful, colorful designs that differ depending on the occasion/season and the person’s age and marital status.
+Recently, renting a kimono has become popular among tourists coming to Japan.
+You can often find kimono rental shops near popular tourist attractions, offering a memorable experience for those visiting Japan in an attempt to spread the charm of kimonos to the rest of the world!
+In this article, we will introduce four of the best places to rent a kimono in Japan!

 Asakusa is an old town with a well-preserved nostalgic atmosphere in Tokyo.
 There are a number of popular sites including the Senso-ji temple, the oldest temple in Tokyo.
 Asakusa is one of the most popular tourist destinations in Japan, and offers cultural and traditional experiences in various ways.